MajorGlip/Jonathan-Ball-AI-Portfolio/Jonathan-Ball-AI-Portfolio/ComputerVision-ITAI1378/Project2-Object-Detection/README.md

 ## Problem Statement

 Object detection is one of the most impactful applications of Computer Vision, powering everything from self-driving cars to security systems.
-This project asks: can we build a system capable of detecting and labeling multiple objects in real time from an image or video stream, using a state-of-the-art detection model?

 ## Approach